TheImagingSource/ic4-examples/cpp/README.md

 From the main menu, select *File -> Open... -> Folder...* and navigate to a directory containing a `CMakeLists.txt` file.

-After the project was configured successfully, select the executable you want to run from *Select Startup Item...* dropdown next to the *Start Debugging* button.
+After the project was configured successfully, select the example executable you want to build and run from *Select Startup Item...* dropdown next to the *Start Debugging* button.

 Click *Start Debugging* and the program will be compiled and run.